 2007 – Establishment of the Graduate Training Centre of Neuroscience in conjunction with the setting up of the CIN.
 From here on out, the GTC serves as a super-ordinate organizational unit that coordinates and runs the masters and doctoral degree programs, including the IMPRS

 2008 – Start of the Graduate School of Cellular & Molecular Neuroscience

 2011 – Start of the Graduate School of Neural Information Processing

 2013 – Funding of a new IMPRS with an expanded scientific focus – the IMPRS for Cognitive & Systems Neuroscience

-Over the past 15 years, the curricula of the graduate programs have experienced a continuous development and underwent several rigorous evaluations and accreditations.
-This not only strengthened the research orientation of the training but also resulted in complementary training programs that cover almost the complete spectrum of modern neuroscience topics, extending from genes to cognition and up to the level of computational approaches and state-of-the-art applied neuroscientific methods.
+Over the past 20 years, the curricula of the graduate programs have experienced a continuous development and underwent several rigorous evaluations and accreditations.
+This not only strengthened the research orientation of the training but also resulted in complementary training programs that cover a wide spectrum of modern neuroscience topics, extending from genes & molecules to behavior & cognition and up to the level of computational approaches and state-of-the-art neuroscientific methods.